★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Multpl and Trading Economics cover?

-Both cover Stocks, Bonds, and Other.
-Trading Economics adds coverage for Commodities, and Currencies.
+Both cover stocks, bonds, and other.
+Trading Economics adds commodities and currencies on top.

 Does Multpl or Trading Economics have real-time data?

-Trading Economics offers real-time data feeds, which is essential for active traders.
-Multpl uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Trading Economics offers real-time data, which matters if you trade actively.
+Multpl runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from Multpl and Trading Economics?